mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 13:18:35.984 INFO  [main] io.ipolyzos.utils.LoggingUtils - Closing Producers ...
 ```

-From around 119 seconds dropped down to 36 seconds.
-In both cases **ack=1**.
+From around 119 seconds, the time dropped to 36 seconds.
+In both cases `ack=1`.
 I will leave it up to you to experiment and try different configuration options to see how they better come in handy based on your use case.
-You might also wanna test against a real cluster to test the networking in place.
-For example running this similar example on a real cluster takes around _184 seconds_ to ingest
-1000000 messages and when adding the configurations changes drops down to _18 seconds_.
+You might also want to test against a real cluster to test the networking in place.
+For example running this similar example on a real cluster takes around _184 seconds_ to ingest 1000000 messages and when adding the configurations changes drops down to _18 seconds_.

-If you are concerned with exactly-once semantics, set enable.idempotency to true, which will also result in acks set to all.
+If you are concerned with exactly-once semantics, set `enable.idempotency` to true, which will also result in ACKs set to all.

-> Switching to the other side of the wall
+## 5. Kafka Consumers: Switching to the Other Side of the Wall

-Up to this point we have ingested clickstream events into Kafka, so let's see what reading those events looks like.
+Up to this point, we have ingested clickstream events into Kafka, so let's see what reading those events looks like.

-### Zoom in on the consuming side.
 A typical Kafka consumer loop should look similar to the following snippet:
 ```kotlin
 private fun consume(topic: String) {